MogliRohitkumar/Asic_Design/README.md

 $$

 #### Pre-Placed Cells
-Pre-placed cells are essential functional blocks like memory units, custom processors, and analog circuits, which are manually positioned in fixed locations during the floorplanning stage.
+Pre-placed cells are essential functional blocks like memory units, custom processors, and analog circuits, manually positioned in fixed locations during the floorplanning stage.
 These blocks are critical to the chip's operation and cannot be moved during the placement and routing phases to ensure their functionality remains intact.

 #### Decoupling Capacitors
 - Purpose: These capacitors are placed near logic circuits to smooth out power supply fluctuations during high-speed switching.